What are Roth IRA taxes & how do they work?

 • Taking a qualified reservist distribution

-No required distributions5
+No required distributions

 A final important benefit of a Roth IRA is you won’t be subject to any required minimum distributions (RMDs).

 When you invest in a pre-tax account, the IRS isn’t able to collect taxes on your contributions or investment earnings.
 But eventually, it wants to collect that tax revenue, and that’s where RMDs come in.
-RMDs are a specific percentage of your retirement account balance that you’re required to withdraw each year once you reach age 73 (or age 72, if you turned that age on or before December 31, 2022).
+RMDs are a specific percentage of your retirement account balance that you’re required to withdraw each year once you reach age 73 (or age 72, if you turned that age on or before December 31, 2022).4

 RMDs do a few things.
 First, in the case of pre-tax accounts, they require you to pay income taxes on the money you’re required to withdraw.
-Additionally, the money is no longer in your retirement account, benefiting from tax-free investment growth.
+Additionally, the money is no longer in your retirement account benefiting from tax-free investment growth.

 Traditional IRAs vs. Roth IRAs

-Additionally, both traditional and Roth IRAs have penalties for withdrawals before age 59 ½, except for withdrawals of contributions, in the case of Roth IRAs.
+Additionally, both Traditional and Roth IRAs have penalties for withdrawals before age 59 ½, except for withdrawals of contributions, in the case of Roth IRAs.

 For example, if you have $50,000 of income in 2024 and contribute $7,000 to your traditional IRA, you only have $43,000 of taxable income.